Cloudflare Browser Rendering (Playwright) MCP server

 Using with Cloudflare AI Playground

-Cloudflare AI Playground provides a convenient way to test your MCP server:
+Cloudflare AI Playground provides an easy way to test your MCP server:

 2. Set the model to llama-3.3-70b-instruct-fp8-fast